From railways to robots, engineers are behind some of the most amazing things that we use in our everyday lives.

 If you've ever been tempted to pull something apart to see how it works, or if you enjoy making things - everything from paper planes or jewellery, through to apps and games - then an engineering career could be for you.
 It's also key that you enjoy thinking outside the box to find creative solutions to problems.

 You'll also need to be calm under pressure, enjoy taking on responsibility and working as part of a big team.

 How can I start an engineering career?

-The big subjects you need for engineering jobs are maths, physics, computing and sciences, or NVQ engineering.
-You should also aim for at least a C in English at GCSE.
+The school subjects you'll usually need for engineering jobs are maths, physics and computer science, particularly if you want to study it at university.
+You should also aim for at least a grade 4 in English at GCSE.

 Lots of big manufacturing companies, including car and appliance manufacturers, also offer intermediate/advanced apprenticeships for school leavers to train as technicians or study towards a BTEC in engineering.

 After completing a degree, apprenticeship or vocational qualification in engineering, you could go on to gain professional registration as Engineering or ICT Technician (EngTech or ICTTech), Incorporated Engineer (IEng) or Chartered Engineer (CEng).
 Like doctors and lawyers, professionally registered engineers are well respected.
 The letters after your name demonstrate academic ability, expertise, competence developed by work place experience and commitment to your chosen career.

 186,000 engineering roles will be needed in the UK by 2024.

 Space engineers hope to get humans to Mars by 2020.